tidb-incubator/tidis/docs/tidis-introduction.md

 ## Performance

 The topology of cluster to run benchmark has 3 TiKV nodes, 3 Tidis nodes, 1 PD node and 1 TiDB node (for gc).
-We benchmark the cluster using multiple `memtier-benchmark` processes, with various number of parallel connections.
+We benchmark the cluster using multiple `memtier-benchmark` processes, with various numbers of parallel connections.
 The benchmark result shows the max `read` and `write` throughput are `540k ops/s` and `125k op/s` respectively.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921114120.png)

-The latency distribution shows that the latency will increase when the cluster load reaches to a certain limit.
+The latency distribution shows that the latency will increase when the cluster load reaches a certain limit.
 The `p9999` latency increased significantly with 1200 concurrent connections, up to `47ms`.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921115048.png)

-We also compared the benchmark result with other similar `Redis on TiKV` projects (Titan and Tidis 1.0), the result shows that `Tidis` has better write throughput than Titan and Tidis 1.0.
+We also compared the benchmark result with other similar `Redis on TiKV` projects (`Titan` and `Tidis 1.0`).
+The result shows that `Tidis` has better write throughput than `Titan` and `Tidis 1.0`.

 ![](https://cdn.jsdelivr.net/gh/yongman/i@img/picgo/20220921120700.png)

-The write thoughput of `Tidis` is almost twice of Titan and Tidis 1.0 and the latency are the best all the time.
+The write throughput of `Tidis` is almost twice that of `Titan` and `Tidis 1.0` and the latency is the best all the time.

 See more [Benchmark](https://github.com/tidb-incubator/tidis/blob/master/docs/performance.md) details here.